steliossid/AutomataCourse/README.md

 # AutomataCourse
-Homework for the Automata Course (University of Macedonia)
+Exercises for the Automata Course (University of Macedonia)